Azure/azure-quickstart-templates/quickstarts/microsoft.network/virtual-wan-multiple-address-pool/README.md

 <br>

 IP addressing scheme is specified by variables within the template. <br>
-In P2S with authetication with digital certificate, the root certificate is used to sign the client certificates.  <br>
+In P2S with authentication with digital certificate, the root certificate is used to sign the client certificates.  <br>
 The ARM template requires the mandatory specification of public certificate data of the root certificate.
 Without the root certificate data, the deployment will fail.
 After the provisioning, checking the Point-to-Site configuration requires three different P2S clients. <br>
 The steps to connect in P2S the clients to vWAN: